amyjko/critically-conscious-computing/chapters/pedagogy.md

 * [Advanced Placement CS Principles|https://apcentral.collegeboard.org/courses/ap-computer-science-principles/course] (AP CSP) makes more room for student agency and identity, especially by using a portfolio-based assessment rather than an exam, and includes a whole unit on the impact of computing, including topics of bias, ethics, and equity.
 However, the AP exam does not assess these topics and so teachers often exclude them, and curriculum providers, such as the [Beauty and Joy of Computing|https://apcentral.collegeboard.org/courses/ap-computer-science-principles/course], frame them as peripheral to the primary focus on coding.

 These and other curricula, while excellent for helping youth develop skills and confidence in coding, do little to engage youth in developing critical consciousness of computing in society.
 Moreover, they still struggle to reach baseline levels of inclusion, with many leaving little room for student identity, several posing insurmountable accessibility barriers to students with disabilities<ladner17>, and many overlooking bilingual students’ needs for translanguaging support.

+# Related CSTA Teaching Standards

+This chapter prepared you to...

+,*Standard*, *Original Standard*, *Critically Conscious Revision* ,2a, Examine issues of equity in CS, Examine issues of equity and justice in CS ,2b, Minimize threats to inclusion, Create culturally responsive and sustaining learning environments for all students ,2c, Represent diverse perspectives, Make space for diverse perspectives\, values\, and assets from both students and broader society
+,3c, Examine and counteract personal bias, Examine and overcome both personal and structural bias ,3d, Commit to the mission of CS for all students, Advocate for and implement structural change to capacity\, access\, participation\, and experience for CS for All
+,4a, Analyze CS curricula, Critically examine\, adapt\, and develop CS curricula ,4d, Build connections between CS and other disciplines, Identify authentic integration points between CS and other disciplines
+,4e, Plan projects that have personal meaning to students, Situate CS learning in students’ identities\, values\, goals\, and communities